uliruffler/ue/README.md

 - **Shift + Home/End**: Select to start/end of line
 - **Shift + PageUp/PageDown**: Select multiple pages

 Selected text is highlighted with reverse video (inverted colors).
-Release Shift and move without it to clear the selection.
+Press **Esc** to exit selection mode, or release Shift and move without it to clear the selection.

-The header shows `[SELECTING]` when text is selected.

 ### Copy to Clipboard